 1. You ask them for their publisher/agent (or ask them to promote you).

 The development of (genuine) professional contacts takes a lot of time and effort and much, much, much more good old fashioned hard work than marketing savvy.
-(The names you get from rubbing elbows instead of writing quality material are not real agents and publishers.
+(The names you typically get from rubbing elbows instead of writing quality material are about what you'd expect from hobnobbing.
 They are contacts who are out rubbing elbows with "not really" writers.
-Basically, you deserve each other.)
+Basically, they KIND of deserve each other.)
 You are essentially telling the writer that you want them to do that part of the work for you.
 That email or phone number that you think is “no big deal” took them years to earn, and you don't want to wait years.

 Not only are you asking the writer basically if they will help you shortcut the work they had to do, but you are also asking them to vouch for you and the quality of your writing.
 They're sticking their neck out.